metwork-framework/mfserv/docs/950-old_docs/040-mfserv_create_plugins.md

     | Of course, Django plugins bootstrapped with the old plugin template (MetWork MFSERV version < 0.7) will continue to work.
 These changes are only for new plugins.

-The :index:`Django secret key` of your first project is randomly generated during the  process.
+The `Django secret key` of your first project is randomly generated during the  process.
 Your project will own a secret key similar to the one that is set when you create a new Django project with the Django command `django-admin startproject` (see [Django secret key documentation](https://docs.djangoproject.com/en/stable/ref/settings/#std:setting-SECRET_KEY)).

 Once you bootstrapped a plugin with the Django template, a **postinstall** script is create in the plugin directory.
 It is executed when you launch the `make develop` or `plugins.install` command.